MBAInDating

 Hyperbolic Discounting

 So I was at a cafe, it was 11 in the night and the place was quite buzzing with people.
-I was standing by the bar and retrospecting on how it’s been over a decade of dating but I still end up interacting with the most aesthetically appealing girls at bars.
-Although the whole world riding on the digital wave, not much has changed here.
+I was standing by the bar and retrospecting on how it’s been over a decade of dating, but I still end up interacting with the most aesthetically appealing girls at bars.
+Although the whole world is riding on the digital wave, not much has changed here.

 Anyway, coming to the MBA concept of ‘Hyperbolic Discounting‘.
 Hyperbolic discounting is a time-inconsistent model of delay discounting and is one of the cornerstones of behavioral economics.
 In a study, subjects said they would be indifferent between receiving $15 immediately or $30 after 3 months, $60 after 1 year, or $100 after 3 years.
 These indifferences reflect annual discount rates that declined from 277% to 139% to 63% as delays got longer.